VocabHunter/vocabhunter.github.io/download.md

 # Apple Mac

-Download the latest release of VocabHunter for the Apple Mac here: [VocabHunter-{{site.release_version}}.pkg](https://github.com/VocabHunter/VocabHunter/releases/download/{{site.release_version}}/VocabHunter-{{site.release_version}}.pkg)
+Download the latest release of VocabHunter for the Apple Mac here: [VocabHunter-{{site.release_version}}.dmg](https://github.com/VocabHunter/VocabHunter/releases/download/{{site.release_version}}/VocabHunter-{{site.release_version}}.dmg)

-Double click the file and you will be guided through installing VocabHunter on your Mac.
-Once the installation is complete you will be able to run `VocabHunter.app` from your `Applications` folder, just like any other Mac application.
+Double click the file and in the window that opens, drag the `VocabHunter.app` file into the `Applications` folder.
+You should be able to launch it like any other Mac application.

 # Microsoft Windows